centiservice/mats3/docs/WhatIsMats.md

 ## Production Ready

-This code has for several years been running in production as the sole inter service communication layer in a quite large financial system consisting of >45 services and several hundred Mats Endpoints.
+This code has for several years been running in production as the sole inter service communication layer in a quite large financial system consisting of >50 services and applications and several hundred Mats Endpoints.
+This system has multiple customer frontends, both web and apps, and several backend UIs for backoffice functions.
 Several million messages are produced and consumed each day.
-The Message Broker in use in this production setup is Apache ActiveMQ, but all unit and integration tests also run on Apache Artemis (formerly JBoss HornetQ, and what RedHat AMQ is built on). *(RabbitMQ with its JMS client is not yet advised, due to some differing semantics in this broker, e.g. infinite, tight-loop retries without DLQ)*.
+The Message Broker in use in this production setup is Apache ActiveMQ, but all unit and integration tests also run on Apache Artemis (formerly JBoss HornetQ, and what RedHat AMQ is built on).

+*Please note: RabbitMQ with its JMS client is not yet advised, due to some differing semantics in this broker, e.g. infinite, tight-loop retries without DLQ*.